sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 The PMOD standard is documented by Digilent in the [PMOD Interface Specification, version 1.2.0](https://reference.digilentinc.com/_media/reference/pmod/pmod-interface-specification-1_2_0.pdf).

-We need 8 I/Os, with no requirements on clock capability.
+We need 8 PIOs, with no requirements on clock capability.

 These are the leftover differential pair pins, coming from banks 34 and 35.